Cherniatynskyi/ez-pdf/README.md

 # ezPDF - converting app

-Application that allows you to convert plane text pdf files
+Application that allows you to convert plane text to pdf files

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).